getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let cloudid = null; // Object | Cloudi of the project let entityId = "entityId_example"; // String | The ID of the entity item. let type = "type_example"; // String | The type of the entity.
-Valid values are project and issuetype. apiInstance.cloudidRestApi3UniversalAvatarTypeTypeOwnerEntityIdGet(cloudid, entityId, type, (error, data, response) => {
+Valid values are project and issuetype. apiInstance.universalAvatarTypeTypeOwnerEntityIdGet(cloudid, entityId, type, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {